-ENTRY POINT IN THE NAP PROCESS Iteratively updating the NAPs (D3) Gender-responsive principle Increase ambition on gender-responsiveness in the NAP process over time Why is this important?
 Updates to NAPs provide important opportunities to increase ambition on gender-responsiveness.
 Recognizing that adaptation is an ongoing process that requires adjustment over time and integration of new information and knowledge to be effective, the NAP process has been designed as an iterative process.
 This allows countries to address emerging issues, build on lessons learned and work toward longer-term goals.
 This iterative process also provides opportunities to take a more ambitious approach by more comprehensively integrating gender considerations into NAPs.

-What does it look like in practice?
-To increase ambition on gender-responsiveness in updates to NAPs, you may consider: Incorporating successful approaches and addressing areas for improvement in relation to gender in updated NAPs.
-Involving gender actors in updates to NAPs, including those that have already been involved in the NAP process as well as new stakeholders as appropriate.
-Integrating new gender analyses and the results of evaluations that assessed gender-responsiveness.
-Reviewing principles, objectives and targets related to gender and increasing ambition where appropriate (for example, by shifting the language from "gender-sensitive" to "gender-responsive" and/or by identifying gender-specific targets for implementation).
-Identifying and scaling up actions taken to address barriers and promote women's leadership in adaptation processes. • Transparently communicating lessons learned from previous iterations, including mistakes and unintended consequences.
-Aligning with and learning from other policy processes that are addressing gender equality, such as the Beijing Platform and the SDGs.
-Analyzing and communicating the implications for other policy and planning processes. 🎾 Key Tool #4: Gender Mainstreaming Gender mainstreaming is also useful in updates to NAPs, to help ensure that gender considerations are comprehensively integrated throughout new planning documents.
+To increase ambition on gender-responsiveness in updates to NAPs, you may consider:

+- Incorporating successful approaches and addressing areas for improvement in relation to gender in updated NAPs. - Involving gender actors in updates to NAPs, including those that have already been involved in the NAP process as well as new stakeholders as appropriate. - Integrating new gender analyses and the results of evaluations that assessed gender-responsiveness. - Reviewing principles, objectives and targets related to gender and increasing ambition where appropriate (for example, by shifting the language from "gender-sensitive" to "gender-responsive" and/or by identifying gender-specific targets for implementation). - Identifying and scaling up actions taken to address barriers and promote women's leadership in adaptation processes. - Transparently communicating lessons learned from previous iterations, including mistakes and unintended consequences. - Aligning with and learning from other policy processes that are addressing gender equality, such as the Beijing Platform and the SDGs. - Analyzing and communicating the implications for other policy and planning processes.

+Gender mainstreaming is also useful in updates to NAPs, to help ensure that gender considerations are comprehensively integrated throughout new planning documents.